Carl Pohlad: Minnesotan sports

 Pohlad purchased the Minnesota Twins baseball franchise in 1984.
+The franchise and its predecessor, the original Washington Senators, had been in the hands of the Griffith family since 1919.
+Calvin Griffith inherited the team from uncle and family patriarch Clark Griffith in 1956 and moved it to the Twin Cities in 1961.
+Pohlad bought the team for $43.5 million—$32 million for the controlling 52% stake held by Calvin and his sister, Thelma Griffith Haynes, and $11.5 million for minority owner H. Gabriel Murphy's 40.4% interest.

-The Twins won their first World Series in 1987, and a second World Series in 1991.
+The Twins won their first World Series in Minnesota (and the franchise's second overall) in 1987, and another World Series in 1991.
 Pohlad claimed he was close to selling the Twins in 1997 to North Carolina businessman Don Beaver, who would have moved the team to the Piedmont Triad area of the state.
 The defeat of a referendum for a stadium in that area and a lack of interest in a move to Charlotte killed the deal.

-In 2001, he offered to sell the team for a reported $150 million to Major League Baseball as part of a contraction plan by the league, in effect eliminating the Twins.
+In 2001, Pohlad offered to sell the Twins to Major League Baseball for a reported $150 million as part of a contraction plan by the league, which would have effectively folded the team.
 The deal was not completed due to a court order binding the Twins to their lease with the Metrodome, and the team continued to play.

 Pohlad also owned a part of the Minnesota Vikings from the mid-1980s to 1991.

 Death

 Pohlad died of natural causes on January 5, 2009, at the age of 93.
 His funeral was held at the Basilica of Saint Mary, Minneapolis.
 His son Jim took over day-to-day operations of the Twins organization.

+A bronze statue of Pohlad and his wife was installed at Target Field in 2010.
+It includes a plaque quoting Pohlad: "The great thing about baseball is the way it brings families and a community together.
+The chance to spend an afternoon with your kids at the ballpark pulling for your team—well, there's nothing better!"